JoJo's Bizarre Adventure (Arcade)

 Since he was never meant to be playable, his Story Mode uses DIO's data, though every single opponent he faces is Jotaro and all but two stages are set in his boss room.
 He also draws his win quotes from Jotaro, rather than Ice(d)…

-… as well as his continue sprite layout, from the looks of things.
+… as well as his continued sprite layout, from the looks of things.

-- It also has dashing spear and chop attacks, while attacking with Forward held
+- It also has a dashing spear and chop attacks, while attacking with forwarding held.

-- All of his special moves cause him to hop into his Stand and launch an unblockable, uninterruptable attack that does just short of 1/4 the opponent's health bar
+- All of his special moves cause him to hop into his Stand and launch an unblockable, uninterruptable attack that does just short of 1/4 of the opponent's health bar.

 - He only has two Supers – one that causes his Stand (with him inside) to spiral inward toward the center of the area and one causes it to zoom through the left, center, and right (or vice-versa) of the middle of the area

 It seems like the boss version of Ice(d) is a little more "polished" than the weaker form of DIO, though still not intended for normal play, considering his powerful, unblockable attacks.
 It's also very interesting that hardly any of this version's attacks made it into his playable version, in the update.